 In what ways do place and identity inform each other, inform ourselves, and highlight all of the spaces in between?
-LARP – Latin American Residential Program – combines academic and social activities as modes to expose residents to different facets and aspects of Latin American and Latino cultures, seeking to continue to understand the roots of place and identity.
+LARP – Latin American Residential Program – combines academic and social activities as modes to expose residents to different facets and aspects of Latin American and Latinx cultures, seeking to continue to understand the roots of place and identity.

 This program was established by students in 1985 with the goal of exploring and celebrating Latin American cultures.
 LARP fosters an appreciation for Latin American languages, politics, and forms of cultural expression; it also, most importantly, fosters a sense of community.
 Resident Advisors and Graduate Associates (RAGAs) serve as support for residents to continue to cultivate interactions, experiences, and discoveries.
 Quintessential programming, like Domingo Social and Café con Leche Conversations, pairs with dynamic and topical discussions, such as a private dinner with the Mexican Consul and viewings of documentaries about Latin America.
 As part of the Harnwell Cultures Collective, residents will showcase the integrated experience and interconnectedness of cultural commonality in scholarly and creative presentations at the annual Harnwell Symposium.
 This program is well-suited for the student who takes initiative, is dedicated to the mission of the Cultures Collective, and is seeking intellectual and personal growth.